-1. APPLICATION FOR MEMBERSHIP
+ARTICLE 1, APPLICATION FOR MEMBERSHIP

-Section 1.The categories of membership are active, associate and organizational membership.
+Section 1: The categories of membership are active, associate and organizational membership.

-Section 2: Alterations to categories of membership and related fees may be varied from time to time, as determined at annual general or special meetings.
+Section 2: Alterations to categories of membership and related fees may be varied from time to time, as determined at Annual General or Special Meetings.

-2. MEMBERSHIP FEES
+ARTICLE 2, MEMBERSHIP FEES

 Section 1: Each member shall pay to WSI an annual membership fee.
-The amount of the annual fee is to be determined by the Advisory Board and will be reviewed annually by said Board.
+The amount of the annual fee is to be determined by the Board and will be reviewed annually by said Board.

 Section 2: Such fees shall be payable for membership to the Treasurer of WSI for the period of the financial year as defined herein and shall become delinquent if unpaid within 2 months.
-However, the Advisory Board shall have the power to implement alternative schedules if it so decides.
+However, the Board shall have the power to implement alternative schedules if it so decides.
 A member who is delinquent in her dues thereby loses all privileges of WSI.
-A member whose dues are delinquent by more than six months may be dropped from the database of WSI by action of the Advisory Board and the President shall notify such member of this action by the Board.
+A member whose dues are delinquent by more than six months may be dropped from the database of WSI by action of the Board, and the President shall notify such member of this action by the Board.

-3. SUSPENSION AND CESSATION OF MEMBERSHIP
+ARTICLE 3, SUSPENSION AND CESSATION OF MEMBERSHIP

 Section 1: Failure by a member to pay the membership fee within six months of the due date in accordance with Article 2, Section 2, shall entail automatic suspension of the member in default.
 Membership shall be conferred upon compliance with the requirements for payment and the suspension will therefore be set aside in accordance with Article 2, Section 3.

-Section 2: Any violation by a member of the Constitution of WSI or of any orders made in conformity therewith shall render such member liable to suspension from WSI by the Advisory Board until the next meeting of WSI at which the member may be liable for expulsion.
+Section 2: Any violation by a member of the Constitution of WSI or of any orders made in conformity therewith shall render such member liable to suspension from WSI by the Board until the next meeting of WSI at which the member may be liable for expulsion.

-Section 3: Any member of WSI, may be, on the motion of the Advisory Board, liable for expulsion for any violation of the Constitution of WSI or of any order made in conformity therewith or conduct not in the interests of WSI and promotion of its objectives.
+Section 3: Any member of WSI, may be, on the motion of the Board, liable for expulsion for any violation of the Constitution of WSI or of any order made in conformity therewith or conduct not in the interests of WSI and promotion of its objectives.

-Section 4: Expulsion of a member shall be decided by WSI at a Special or Annual Meeting and shall require in the case of any category of member, a majority vote of the members present at such meeting which shall have a quorum.
+Section 4: Expulsion of a member shall be decided by WSI at a Special or Annual General Meeting and shall require in the case of any category of member, a majority vote of the members present at such meeting which shall have a quorum.

-4. PROCEDURE AT MEETINGS
+ARTICLE 4, PROCEDURE AT MEETINGS